Volumes of Polytopes Without Triangulations: Vertex 2-Polytopes

 \end{prop} Before proving this identity, we note a few of its important characteristics.
-First, it is very similar to the $\check{\text{C}}$ech cocycle condition as written in \cite{HuggettTod} for the first cohomology group (hence referring to it as the cohomological identity).
+First, it is very similar to the $\check{\text{C}}$ech cocycle condition as written in Ref.~\cite{Huggett} for the first cohomology group (hence referring to it as the cohomological identity).
 This is no accident, but its detailed explanation will be given in a later note.
-Secondly, we note that the three terms on the left of (\ref{eq:main2DIdentity}) are individually highly ``non-local'' sums, since each $F_{ij}$ ``knows about'' all $N$ boundaries via its definition in Definition $\ref{def:2Df}$.
-Nonetheless, the particular combination in (\ref{eq:main2DIdentity}) reduces to the perfectly ``local'' expression of the volume of a triangle.
-Finally, we note that this result can be summarized by saying that a particular large sum of quadrilaterals (the largeness depending on the size of $N$) results in a two-fold covering of the triangle $[ijk]$.
+Secondly, we note that this result can be summarized by saying that a particular sum of quadrilaterals results in a two-fold covering of the triangle $[ijk]$.
 We now give the proof of this result.\\ \textbf{Proof of Proposition \ref{prop:main2DProp}:}